-Both entrepreneur Melinda Nicci and “Coldplay” soloist Chris Martin does weekly 24-hour fast.
-Chris Martin even claims that among several other benefits he feels like it helps him to sing better.
-Here’s his favorite meal after weekly 24-hour fast is done:
+Both entrepreneur Melinda Nicci and “Coldplay” soloist Chris Martin does a weekly 24-hour fast.
+Chris Martin even claims that among several other benefits, he feels like it helps him to sing better.
+Here’s his favorite meal after the weekly 24-hour fast is done:

-Several celebrities use prolonged fasting as addition to other types of fast and undertake “no food days” occasionally.
-For example, Tom Bilyeu adds 5-day water only fast once a year to his daily 14/10 schedule.
+Several celebrities use prolonged fasting as an addition to other types of fast and undertake “no food days” occasionally.
+For example, Tom Bilyeu adds 5-day water-only fast once a year to his daily 14/10 intermittent fasting schedule.

 ⬇ Be like Josh. ⬇

 What are the main reasons famous people choose to practice intermittent fasting?

 Now when you’ve read about all the types of intermittent fasting celebrities practice, there might be a question in your mind: “But why?
 What are the main reasons famous people choose to go on this daily fight with hunger?”.

 Doing intermittent fasting for weight loss seems like the first answer that comes to mind.

 However, celebrities list multiple other benefits of their fasting.
 Some might even sound quite surprising.
 Fitness and health expert Drew Manning believes that fasting helps “to be more in tune with your body and spirit without having food to distract you.”